 I did this, and it turned out to be a terrible idea.

-I had thrown up over the coffee table and the baby had thrown up over the settee.
+I had thrown up while trying to force some food down me and the baby had thrown up over the settee.

 This is definitely not how I pictured motherhood.

-I knew I would be tired, but I did not expect severe insomnia and a complete loss of appetite that meant I was unable to keep food down…hence the puke fest.
+I knew I would be tired, but I did not expect severe insomnia and a complete loss of appetite.

 I could not think clearly.
-I was having anxiety attacks and I had hallucinated several times due to the lack of sleep.
-I was terrified I was going mad.
+I was having anxiety attacks and I had hallucinated several times.
+I felt out of control, out of my depth and I was terrified I was going mad.

 Which was all terribly inconvenient as I had a brand new baby to take care of.

-My family were convinced I just needed a good night’s sleep, friends thought I had the baby blues, but I knew the truth.
+My family were convinced I simply needed a good night’s sleep, friends thought I had the baby blues, but I knew the truth.

 I was rubbish at babies.

-After a stress-free water birth, when the midwife handed me my daughter for the first time.
+When the midwife handed me my baby daughter for the first time.
 I wasn’t filled with happiness.
 I was filled with sheer panic.

-I was struck with the overwhelming feeling that I was NOT going to be able to look after this baby.
+I was struck with the overwhelming feeling that I was NOT going to be able to look after her.

 But what could I do?
 It was too late.
-I couldn’t quit.
-Tell them I was not up to the job and go back to my old life.
+I couldn’t quit and go back to my old life.
 I wished I could put her back inside me, where I knew I could keep her safe.

 So, I cried.